reflectoring/reflectoring.github.io/_posts/2020-03-30-spring-boot-application-events-explained.md

 **The `Environment` is ready for use and bean definitions will be loaded**.

-### ApplicationReadyEvent

-An `ApplicationReadyEvent` is fired to indicate that application is ready to service requests.

-**It is advised not to modify the internal state at this point since all initialization steps will be completed.**

-### ApplicationStartedEvent

-An `ApplicationStartedEvent` is fired after the context has been refreshed but before any application and command-line runners have been called.

-### ApplicationStartingEvent

-An `ApplicationStartingEvent` is fired at the start of a run but before any processing, except for the registration of listeners and initializers.

 ### ContextRefreshedEvent

 A `ContextRefreshedEvent` is fired when an `ApplicationContext` is refreshed.

+The `ContextRefreshedEvent` comes from Spring directly and not from Spring Boot and does not extend `SpringApplicationEvent`.

 ### WebServerInitializedEvent

-A `WebServerInitializedEvent` is fired after the web server is ready. `ServletWebServerInitializedEvent` and `ReactiveWebServerInitializedEvent` are the servlet and reactive variants, respectively.
+If we're using a web server, a `WebServerInitializedEvent` is fired after the web server is ready. `ServletWebServerInitializedEvent` and `ReactiveWebServerInitializedEvent` are the servlet and reactive variants, respectively.

+The `WebServerInitializedEvent` does not extend `SpringApplicationEvent`.

+### ApplicationStartedEvent

+An `ApplicationStartedEvent` is fired after the context has been refreshed but before any application and command-line runners have been called.

+### ApplicationReadyEvent

+An `ApplicationReadyEvent` is fired to indicate that the application is ready to service requests.

+**It is advised not to modify the internal state at this point since all initialization steps will be completed.**

+### ApplicationFailedEvent

+An `ApplicationFailedEvent` is fired if there is an exception and the application fails to start.
+This can happen at any time during startup.

+**We can use this to perform some tasks like execute a script or notify on startup failure**.

 # Conclusion